Image

 Housing Element Program HE-13

 The City of Santa Barbara requires inclusionary housing—units at affordable prices—for both ownership and rental multi-unit residential developments (since 2004 and 2019, respectively).
-Inclusionary housing requires a certain number of units—calculated as a percent of total units in a development—to be sold to middle income households or rented to moderate-income households.
+Inclusionary housing requires a certain number of units—calculated as a percent of total units in a development—to be sold to middle-income households or rented to moderate-income households.
 A multi-unit residential development may be required to pay an inclusionary housing in-lieu fee.
-More information about the existing inclusionary housing requirements can be found in the City’s Zoning Ordinance (Section 30.160 for ownership developments and Section 30.150.110 for rental developments).
+More information about the existing inclusionary housing requirements can be found in the City’s Zoning Ordinance (Chapter 30.160 / Chapter 28.43 for ownership developments and Section 30.150.110 for rental developments).

 As part of the 2023-2031 Housing Element, staff is working on implementing Housing Element Program HE-13: Evaluate Inclusionary Housing Ordinances.
 This effort is being completed in a two-parts: 1) Evaluation, and 2) Zoning Ordinance Amendments.